From the Editor: Beware the Backstab

 In every case, management said they were bringing in the outside vendor to reduce costs.
 Yet the cost analysis on which they based their decision was done by the very vendor they planned to contract with!
 How can anyone think this is a fair and accurate analysis?
 The in-plant manager should have been involved, to examine the claims of the FM and point out areas of concern.

-In his blog on IPG's Web site, Consultant Ray Chambers writes "As one who studies in-plant operations and outsourcing...I have yet to find anything that substantiates the notion that outsourcing printing saves anything.
+Consultant Ray Chambers once noted: "As one who studies in-plant operations and outsourcing...I have yet to find anything that substantiates the notion that outsourcing printing saves anything.
 In fact, there is quite a bit of academic research that shows just the opposite."

 The FMs know this, so they intentionally avoid the in-plant manager when approaching impressionable VPs.
 They try to portray the in-plant as being inefficient and costly, using distorted figures based on national averages, not the in-plant's actual production figures.
 They toss out trendy terms like "downsizing" and "core business."
 (And they leave out the fact that lower black-and-white page costs will be offset by higher bindery and rush charges.)